 Fraternity / Sorority / Greek Life

-Fraternities and sororities are student organizations that are commonly found at American colleges.
-Fraternities are traditionally made up of men, and sororities traditionally accept female members, although many colleges also offer coed organizations.
-Colleges often refer to these groups as “Greek Life” because their names are commonly made up of letters from the Greek alphabet, and they have chapter relationships across colleges nationally.
+Fraternities and sororities are student organizations commonly found at American colleges.
+Traditionally, fraternities are made up of men, and sororities are made up of female members, although many colleges also offer coed organizations.
+Colleges often refer to these groups as “Greek Life” because their names consist of letters from the Greek alphabet, and they have chapter relationships across colleges nationally.

 Some students choose to take a “gap year,” meaning they decide to take a semester or year off after graduating from high school and starting college.
-A gap year is often spent traveling, taking advantage of a new experience, or discovering something new about oneself.
+A student will typically spend a gap year traveling, taking advantage of a new experience, or discovering something new about oneself.
 If a student chooses to spend a gap year in a productive and interesting way, colleges often view the experience favorably.
 Whether you should take a gap year depends on your goals and where you plan to attend college.

 Grade Point Average

 Grade Point Average or GPA refers to a student’s average value of final grades earned in high school or college courses over time.
-This is calculated by summing up all final grades and dividing by the total number of units by which the grades were awarded.
+Schools calculate this by summing up all final grades and dividing by the total number of graded units.
 In the U.S. GPA is typically calculated on a 4.0 scale.
 Some schools will provide additional value or weight for more advanced courses.
-A grade point average reflecting this additional value or weight is called a “weighted GPA.”
+“Weighted GPA” is a grade point average reflecting this additional value or weight.